AntonioBergallo/teste/.github/ISSUE_TEMPLATE/error-report---en.md

 ### Goals and Expectations

-Knowing what the users where expecting to receive as output before facing the error message can be really helpful to understand what went wrong and fix it.
+Knowing what the users where expecting to receive as output before facing the error message can be really helpful to understand the error and fix it.
 Write them here, if possible

 ### Suggestions!